General consent form explains telemedicine and other major administrative policies.

 4. I understand that I cannot record any of the interactions I have with my provider during the session via audio or video methods, and will be held liable for privacy violations if I do and interaction will be private, and at any cost should not involve social media.

 5. I understand that when I use electronic communication (fax, text messages, phone or email) there can be unintended disclosure to third parties, and I hold Zohar Health not liable for the same.
+In the event of a mechanical/technical/internet failure during a video session, providers at Zohar Health can reach me via my home/ cellphone.

 Administrative, Financial, Communication, Third Parties and Treatment related